 Chinese tech giants are using more renewable energy to power their businesses

-In the first renewable energy ranking for China’s largest Internet and technology companies released in January, companies were ranked based on transparency of energy data, energy efficiency and carbon reduction, use and commitment renewable energy and the influence of government and industry.
+In the first renewable energy ranking for China’s largest Internet and technology companies released in January, companies were ranked based on the transparency of energy data, energy efficiency, and carbon reduction, use and commitment to renewable energy, and the influence of government and industry.

 The report assessed the renewable energy record of China’s 15 largest independent cloud storage and data center companies, which comprise 70 percent of the country’s cloud storage and more than 85 percent of independent data centers.

 - The Chindata Group, which specialized in the management of data storage centers, reached the top of the renewable energy ranking with a score of 80 out of 100 possible.

 - E-commerce and technology giant Alibaba Group came in second with 60.

 - Tencent Holdings followed in third with 52.
 GDS.